danchoi/soywiki/README.markdown

 You can navigate a SoyWiki wiki very quickly with the following commands.

-* `CTRL-n` and `CTRL-p` move the cursor directly to the next or previous wiki-link on the page
+* `CTRL-n` and `CTRL-p` move the cursor directly to the next or previous WikiLink on the page
-* `ENTER` follows the wiki-link under the cursor
+* `ENTER` follows the WikiLink under the cursor
-* `,f` follows the first wiki-link after the cursor
+* `,f` follows the first WikiLink after the cursor
-* `,-` opens a wiki-link in a split window
+* `,-` opens a WikiLink in a split window
 * `,|` does the same, but in a vertical split window

 You can also use Vim's jump motions `CTRL-o` and `CTRL-i` to move back